 What are the effects of stress on caregivers?

-Physical symptoms of caregiver stress may include tension, headaches, sleep problems, and weight changes.
+Physical symptoms of caregiver stress may include tension, headaches, sleep problems and weight changes.
 Long-term stress has been found to suppress the immune system.
 This increases your chances of developing chronic health problems, such as heart disease or high blood pressure.
 You may also experience a worsening of existing health conditions.

 How can I manage my stress?

 Ask for help with medical tasks.
 Caregivers can feel unprepared to provide the medical care their loved one needs at home.
-If there are responsibilities you are unsure about, discuss it with the members of your loved one’s health care team.
+If there are responsibilities you are unsure about, discuss them with the members of your loved one’s health care team.
 Make sure you understand their instructions, and write them down so you don’t forget what you need to do.
 Find out who you can call with any questions that come up.

-Eat Healthy.
+Eat healthy.
 Sometimes it may be easiest to grab fast food or to skip a meal, but don’t make this a habit.
 Strive to eat balanced meals regularly.
 A diet that consists mostly of plant-based foods is best.
 Include plenty of fruits and vegetables.

 Exercise.
 Working out is one of the best things you can do to stay healthy and keep up your stamina.
-Experts recommend doing 30 minutes of an activity that gets your heart rate up (such as walking briskly or jogging) four to five times a week, and doing exercises that help maintain flexibility, such as yoga or Pilates, one to two times a week.
+Experts recommend doing 30 minutes of an activity that gets your heart rate up (such as walking briskly or jogging) four to five times a week and exercises that help maintain flexibility, such as yoga or Pilates, one to two times a week.